microsoft/LightGBM/docs/FAQ.md

 - **Question 8**: CPU are not kept busy (like 10% CPU usage only) in Windows when using LightGBM on very large datasets with many core systems.

-- **Solution 8**: Please use [use Visual Studio](https://github.com/Microsoft/LightGBM/issues/740) as it may be 10x faster than MinGW especially for very large trees.
+- **Solution 8**: Please [use Visual Studio](https://github.com/Microsoft/LightGBM/issues/740) as it may be 10x faster than MinGW especially for very large trees.

 ---